veeru153/dev101/README.md

 ### 2. Do I need a Computer Science degree to get better at software development?
 **No. It is not a requirement.
 However, it certainly helps.** Software Development and Computer Science are very different from one another.
 The former deals with the creation of software and the latter focuses on the internals and the functioning of a computer.
 You certainly don't need to know how a computer works internally to make most software but having an understanding of the system is useful when you need/want to make optimized/performant applications or are creating a software which dives really deep and works on the lower levels.

+### 3. Do I need to be good at math?
+**No.** Having a decent understanding of algebra is all you really need to get started.